 Avoid “cooking wine” at all costs and stick to varieties that you already like to drink with a good meal instead.

-To maintain acidity (or sugar) levels in a recipe, reduce other acidic (or sweet/starchy) ingredients when adding wine.
+To control the acidity level in a recipe, you should slightly reduce other acidic ingredients when adding wine.

 Wine makes an excellent replacement for fats and oils in many recipes.

 Vino can also help to reduce fats in your diet.
-It’s the ideal beverage to replace butter or oil when sauteeing veggies like mushrooms and onions, or in a spring vegetable stir-fry.
+It’s the ideal beverage to replace some of the butter or oil when sauteeing veggies like mushrooms and onions, or in a chicken and vegetable stir fry.

 It’s also a stellar ingredient for adding flavor in marinades, and helps to tenderize the exterior of meat.
-Use a dry red for red meats, a dry or off-dry white for poultry, or a fortified vintage for prawns, pork, poultry, and desserts.
+Replace some of the fat in a marinade with a dry red for red meats, a dry or off-dry white for poultry, or a fortified vintage for shrimp, pork, poultry, and desserts.

-Wine is a premier liquid for slow simmering.
-For deep flavors and moisture, add it to recipes using a skillet, Dutch oven, or a slow cooker.
+Wine is a premier liquid for simmering slowly.
+For deep flavors and moisture, add it to recipes using a large saute pan, Dutch oven, or a slow cooker.

-But remember: for long, slow simmering when it is an ingredient, only non-reactive cookware should be used.
+But remember: for long, slow simmering or braising when it is an ingredient, only non-reactive cookware should be used.

 It should be noted that because of its acidity, making a reduction in a seasoned cast iron or carbon steel skillet with wine should be avoided.